 If you receive either the Pfizer or Moderna vaccine you MUST receive both vaccines to receive maximum immunity.
 For both your health and the health of those around you, please do not skip your second vaccination.

 The CDC’s travel guidance can be found here.

 A grassroots network of organizations and individuals called the COVID-19 Community Corps has been launched by the Department of Health and Human Services to help with vaccine education.
 Community Corps members include NASCAR, Major League Baseball, American Medical Association, the Chamber of Commerce, the Farm Bureau, NAACP, and The Salvation Army.
 More information can be found here.

 Vaccine Safety Updates for Specific Diagnoses: Those with HIV are recommended to receive COVID vaccines.
-The American College of Obstetricians and Gynecologists is recommending that pregnant individuals have access to COVID vaccines, and the CDC recommends that pregnant people receive COVID-19 vaccination.
+And the CDC and the American College of Obstetricians and Gynecologists are recommending that those who are pregnant get the COVID-19 vaccine.